Culinary Expedition to Rajasthan

 Few local words used in cooking terminology:

-I left from Kumbalgarh and proceeded to Jodhpur, had a short halt here at the Institute of Hotel management.
-Jodhpur is basically situated in the center of Udaipur, Jaisalmer, Bikaner and Jaipur and hence played in the past as an important business base.
+I left from Kumbalgarh and proceeded to Jodhpur.
+Jodhpur is basically situated in the centre of Udaipur, Jaisalmer, Bikaner and Jaipur and hence played an important business base in the past.

-This is predominated by the business community even now and they are known as the "marwari".
-This is a very successful community now spread in through out the country for trade.
-They are vegetarian in large numbers here.
+This is predominated by the business community even now and they are known as the “marwari”.
+This is a very successful community now spread out throughout the country for trade.
+They are predominantly vegetarians.

 I moved to “Mathaniya” a small town renowned for its special chilly.
 Pokhran was on the way towards Jaisalmer, here the first Nuclear test was conducted by India in the year 1976.